genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    the read is considered unmapped**.
 This option allows you to set how many mappings you expect for one mappable read if it is mapped in multiple positions of the genome. (default: 10)
-3. **Minimum overhang for unannotated junctions** prohibits alignments with very small spilce overhangs for unannotated junctions (overhang is a piece of the read which is spliced apart). (default: 5)
+3. The **Minimum overhang for unannotated junctions** option prohibits alignments with very small spilce overhangs for unannotated junctions (overhang is a piece of the read which is spliced apart). (default: 5)
-4. **Minimum overhang for annotated junctions** option does the same job as "Minimum overhang for unannotated junctions" but for annotated junctions.
+4. The **Minimum overhang for annotated junctions** option does the same job as "Minimum overhang for unannotated junctions" but for annotated junctions.
    (default: 3)
-5. **Maximum number of mismatches per pair** parameter sets how many mismatches you allow per pair. (default: 10)
+5. The **Maximum number of mismatches per pair** parameter sets how many mismatches you allow per pair. (default: 10)
 6. **Minimum intron length** is a minimum intron size for the spliced alignments.
 Read `this paper`_ in case you are not sure about the value.